 Want to save this recipe?

 Fine sea salt

-Enhances flavor, adds balance, masks any bitter flavors.
+Enhances flavor, adds balance, and masks any bitter flavors.
 Salt is the most powerful and oldest preservative.
-Always make sure to use fine sea salt so that it melts down at the right speed in the heat of the oven.
-If you use larger granule salt it will not melt down fully when baked and will leave salt crystals throughout your cookie making it crunch like you dropped it into sand.
+Always use fine sea salt to ensure it melts at the correct speed in the oven’s heat.
+If you use larger granular salt, it will not melt completely when baked and will leave salt crystals throughout your cookie, making it crunchy like you dropped it into sand.

 Baking powder

 Puff up your batter instead of spreading it out.
 Baking powder contains a little bit of baking soda, an acid & cornstarch.
-Because of this it only needs a liquid to react and it is double reacting.
-It reacts as soon as it’s mixed with moisture and then again when it is heated up.
+Because of this, it only needs a liquid to react, and it is a double reaction.
+It responds as soon as it’s mixed with moisture and then again when it is heated up.

 All-purpose flour

 Flour builds structure as it absorbs liquids and expands.
-All-purpose flour falls in the middle of bread flour (high in gluten) and cake flour (low in gluten).
-It is exactly what its named, all-purpose, the most universal flour that can be used in most baked goods.
+All-purpose flour falls between bread flour (high in gluten) and cake flour (low in gluten).
+It is precisely what it’s named, all-purpose, the most universal flour that can be used in most baked goods.

+Want to save this recipe?